aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

 # Save and exit
 ```

-#### What Just Happened
+#### What Happened?

-You just imported a dependency on the AWS Encryption SDK library in your code.
+1. You added a dependency on the AWS Encryption SDK library in your code

-You also changed the API to expect that a Keyring or Master Key Provider will be passed to your code to use in `store` and `retrieve` operations.
+1. You changed the API to expect that a Keyring or Master Key Provider will be passed to your code to use in `store` and `retrieve` operations

 ### Step 2: Add Encryption to `store`